 Cumene is an oily, colorless, flammable liquid with a sharp gasoline-like odor, classified as an aromatic hydrocarbon.
 It is used primarily as a raw material in the synthesis of other organic compounds, such as phenol, acetone, bisphenol A (BPA), phenolic resins, and methyl methacrylate.
 However, the manufacture of phenol and acetone production is where cumene is utilized the most.
-Phenol/acetone production consumes approximately 98% of all cumene globally; therefore, cumene demand is closely tied to the phenol and acetone markets.
-Many cumene facilities are integrated with downstream production units, such as phenol/acetone, BPA, and polycarbonate resins, while others are integrated upstream to a refinery for feedstocks.
-Most of the cumene is contracted and the merchant spot market for cumene is small.
-Although cumene is a liquid and is easily shipped, it is mostly traded within the regions; there is very little international trade.
+Phenol and acetone production consumes approximately 98% of all cumene globally; therefore, cumene demand is closely tied to the phenol and acetone markets.

 The following pie chart shows world consumption of cumene:

 In addition to the production of phenol/acetone, cumene can be used as a paint thinner or in high-octane aviation fuel.
-When cumene and its feedstocks become undervalued relative to energy, gasoline blenders can use cumene as a blending component, because cumene has a very high octane rating and is desired at times.
+When cumene and its feedstocks become undervalued relative to energy, gasoline blenders can use cumene as a blending component, because cumene has a very high octane rating, which is desired sometimes.
 Although this use is not as common, it will occur periodically, when the chemical price for cumene falls below cumene’s alternate octane value.
 This blending practice is mostly limited to North America, where it is easy to absorb relatively small volumes of cumene in the large regional gasoline pool.